moramadan94/marvel-characters-app/README.md

    - This ensures the specific version of CocoaPods is used as defined in the `Gemfile`.
    - Alternatively, you can run `pod install`, which uses the globally installed version of CocoaPods.

+     **When to Use**:

+   - Use this command after running `bundle install` to install or update the CocoaPods dependencies in your `ios` directory.
+   - It ensures that the version of CocoaPods used is the one specified in the `Gemfile`, which helps maintain consistency across different development environments.

+     ```bash
+     pod install
+     ```

+   - This command installs the CocoaPods dependencies for your iOS project using the globally installed version of CocoaPods.

+     **When to Use**:

+   - Use `pod install` when you want to install CocoaPods dependencies using whatever version of CocoaPods is installed globally on your machine.
+   - This command is simpler and quicker, but it does not guarantee that the exact same version of CocoaPods is used as in other environments (e.g., other developers' machines or CI/CD pipelines).

 3. **Run the iOS App**: